 There’s a problem I’ve seen arise in the recent boom of minimalism.
 It’s almost become a negative-focused experience.
 People write and speak in negatives.
 Even I’ve done it.
 It’s all about don’t and won’t and shouldn’t.
 It’s all about the no’s.

-So for anyone starting their minimalist journey, or even current minimalists that need a little mindset boost, I want to offer a different perspective on a positive minimalism mindset.
+So for anyone starting their minimalist journey, or even current minimalists that need a little mindset boost, I want to offer a different perspective for a more positive minimalism mindset.

 SO, OBVIOUSLY, THE MAIN PART OF MINIMALISM IS GETTING RID OF WHAT YOU DON’T NEED.

 There are two questions for every minimalist to live by.
 But when we ask those questions, we are usually asking to decide if we should get rid of each item.
 We go into the process thinking about all the stuff we’re going to give away.
 It’s all focused on the negative, the loss, the grief.
-Maybe that sounds dramatic, but when you really get into the purge you’ll find yourself grieving a little.
+Maybe that sounds dramatic, but when you really get into the purge, you’ll find yourself grieving a little.
 Grieving for the things you’ve grown attached to, grieving for the person you were holding onto.
 I know, I’m making minimalism sound like the best, right?
 But see, that’s my point.
-It has started to sound more like deprivation than the uplifting thing it should be.
+It has started to sound more like deprivation than the freeing lifestyle change it really is.

-I think even those of us that went into minimalism thinking it was all about the stuff quickly learn that there is so much more to it.
+I think, even those of us that went into minimalism thinking it was all about the stuff, we quickly learn that there is so much more to it.
 You come out of the process knowing yourself better.
-You discover that there were real emotions hiding behind every item, whether it be because of the item or not.
-There is a part of us in every decisions we make.
+You discover that there were real emotions hiding behind every item.
+There is a part of our most inner-selves in every decisions we make.
 Every item we own says something about who we are and what we think about ourselves.
 This is everything that starts to be revealed as we’re letting go of our things.